weberlab-at-mcgill/Workshop1/README.md

 !!!\
 Use https://csynth.github.io/csynth/csynth.html instead.

-### Email me the number and the organism you chose.
+### Email me the number, whether you use windows or mac, and the organism you chose.
 My email is my first name dot my last name @mail.mcgill.ca

 # Part 1
 Introduction to HiC